itsnilskerwer/eip-rdf/README.md

 ## Source code for triplification of EIP data (MyCustomTriplifier.java)

 Data is fetched from Github via http requests.
 This is not automated to update the dataset at this time.
+Feedback is highly appreciated.

 ## Used vocabularies:
 - RDF standard vocabulary (https://www.w3.org/TR/rdf11-schema/)